Anu-Ra2025/Blending-Data-Organization-and-Computation-with-Pandas-and-NumPy/README.md

 * Mathematical Operator

 ![image](https://github.com/user-attachments/assets/7cd55c94-a2e0-4f58-8a51-c827975b64a0)
-Addition:

-NumPy performs element-wise addition.
+i) Addition:- NumPy performs element-wise addition.
 If the arrays have the same shape, corresponding elements are added.

-Subtraction:

-Element-wise subtraction is performed.
+ii) Subtraction:- Element-wise subtraction is performed.
 Each element of the first array is subtracted by the corresponding element of the second array.

-Multiplication:

-NumPy performs element-wise multiplication, which multiplies corresponding elements together.
+iii) Multiplication:NumPy performs element-wise multiplication, which multiplies corresponding elements together.

-Division:
-NumPy divides elements of the first array by the corresponding elements of the second array.
+iV) Division: NumPy divides elements of the first array by the corresponding elements of the second array.

 ![image](https://github.com/user-attachments/assets/7a1d1ca5-1814-49e0-a346-c87c837295b6)

-Square Root (np.sqrt):-
+* Square Root (np.sqrt):-

 The np.sqrt() function computes the square root of each element in an array.
 It works element-wise on arrays and returns the result.
 Exponentiation (np.exp)